ibm-cloud-docs/vpc/vpn-ts-traffic-flow.md

    * Check that routes don't create loops or conflicts.
    * Ensure that the `distribute_traffic` property is set when the VPN uses dual tunnels.
 For more information, see [Distributing traffic for a route-based VPN](/docs/vpc?topic=vpc-using-vpn&interface=ui#use-case-4-vpn).

-   For more information on resolving routing and reachability issues, see [Why do routing and reachability issues exist with my VPN?](/docs/vpc?topic=vpc-troubleshoot-vpn-routing-reachability).
+   For more information on resolving routing and reachability issues, see [Why do routing and reachability issues exist with my site-to-site VPN?](/docs/vpc?topic=vpc-troubleshoot-vpn-routing-reachability).

 1. **Verify route avertisement to Transit Gateway**